 - Market Card: $310 ($350 value)

 - Each share includes a weekly newsletter of farm musings, recipes, and tips for handling and preserving your produce.Payments need to either be in full at time of registration, or half can be paid at time of registration, along with a pre-dated July 15 check for your 2nd half payment.
 If these payment plans pose a hardship for you or cost is an issue, let us know and we can set up a payment plan or talk about a sliding scale fee.

 WORK SHARE OPPORTUNITY

 No work on the farm is required of members.
-We do offer limited work share opportunities--please call or e-mail us about our 2017 workshare positions.
-A work share requires 4-5 hours of work/week on Monday morning in exchange for your CSA box.
+We do offer limited work share opportunities.
+There are a few work share positions open for 2020!
+Please call or e-mail us about our workshare positions.
+A work share requires 4-5 hours of work/week on a weekday morning in exchange for your CSA box.
 Workshares need to be able to work from approximately 8:30 a.m. - 12:30 p.m., on a consistent weekly basis, in all types of weather (that includes rain, snow, shine, and heat!).
 Workshares also need to be able to lift a minimum of 40 pounds and be able to perform manual labor weeding and harvesting tasks.
 We are only able to accomodate adults over 18 years of age.
 Please contact us if you're interested to set up an interview.

 All CSA members are welcome to visit the farm at any time--we ask that you contact us before you come to make sure that we are home.
-We will offer three farm tours and potlucks throughout the season.
-A strawberry u-pick event in late June, a potato dig in July, and a fall harvest festival with a pumpkin pick allows members to see "their" farm, harvest some free u-pick crops, meet the farmers, and get to know other CSA members!
+We will offer two farm tours throughout the season.
+A strawberry u-pick event in late June and a fall harvest festival in September with a pumpkin pick allows members to see "their" farm, harvest some free u-pick crops, meet the farmers, and get to know other CSA members!